quicwg/base-drafts/draft-ietf-quic-http.md

 in a request.

 The lower-numbered stream is called the message control stream and carries frames related to the request/response, including HEADERS.
-All request control streams are exempt from connection-level flow control.
 The higher-numbered stream is the data stream and carries the request/response body with no additional framing.
 Note that a request or response without a body will cause this stream to be half-closed in the corresponding direction without